hejtmy/two-worlds-analysis/Report/paper-results.md

 | Desktop            | *M*<sub>*d*</sub> = −1.13, 95% CI \[ − 2.29, 0.02\], *t*(18)= − 2.06, *p* = .054 | *M*<sub>*d*</sub> = 1.35, 95% CI \[0.19, 2.52\], *t*(18)=2.44, *p* = .025    |
 | Treadmill VR       | *M*<sub>*d*</sub> = −0.03, 95% CI \[ − 0.59, 0.53\], *t*(19)= − 0.11, *p* = .910 | *M*<sub>*d*</sub> = 3.34, 95% CI \[2.17, 4.51\], *t*(19)=5.97, *p* &lt; .001 |

-We can see that all participants improved in the errors made, but neigher group is significantly worse in the post-switch block in the path travelled (although participants who learned on the desktop performed slightly worse, but the significance is only marginal).
+We can see that all participants improved in the errors made, but neigher group is significantly worse in the post-switch block in the path travelled (although participants who learned on the desktop performed slightly worse, the significance is only marginal).

-### Personal
+### Performance change

-To assess the level of performance change form directly before and after the switch, we calculated a score personal improvement as (block3-block4)/(block3+block4)´.
+To assess the level of performance change form directly before and after the switch, we calculated a personal improvement score as (block3-block4)/(block3+block4)´.
 This allowed us to directly comapre the percentual improvement or deterioration from pre-switch block to the post-switch one.

 ![](paper-results_files/figure-markdown_github/unnamed-chunk-7-1.png)![](paper-results_files/figure-markdown_github/unnamed-chunk-7-2.png)

-Comparing the perfomance change in different conditions using anovas, we see marginally significant difference between groups in the distance improvement (*F*(2, 58)=2.77, *M**S**E* = 0.06, *p* = .071), but significant differences in error rate improvement (*F*(2, 49)=6.72, *M**S**E* = 0.13, *p* = .003).
+Comparing the perfomance change in different conditions using ANOVA, we see marginally significant difference between groups in the distance improvement (*F*(2, 58)=2.77, *M**S**E* = 0.06, *p* = .071), but significant differences in error rate improvement (*F*(2, 49)=6.72, *M**S**E* = 0.13, *p* = .003).
 This is consistent with the mixed model result which poited at interaction between block and learning condition.

-Tukey post-hoc tests show significant difference between error rate improvement between the group that leardned in the real world and that which learned on the desktop.
+Tukey post-hoc tests show significant difference between error rate improvement between the group that learned in the real world and that which learned on the desktop.

 |                      |        diff| p-value     |
 |----------------------|-----------:|:------------|